 Mr. Lange then moved to suppress the evidence obtained after the officer entered his garage, arguing that the warrantless entry into his home violated the Fourth Amendment.

 The trial court denied Lange’s motion and the appellate division affirmed.
-The California Court of Appeal for the First District affirmed, concluding that Lange’s failure to pull over flashed his lights created probable cause to arrest Lange for the misdemeanor of evading arrest.
+The California Court of Appeal for the First District affirmed, concluding that Lange’s failure to pull over created probable cause to arrest Lange for the misdemeanor of evading arrest.
 The appellate court also stated that Lange could not defeat an arrest that began in a public place by retreating into his home.
 The pursuit of a suspected misdemeanant, the court held, is always permissible under the exigent circumstances exception to the warrant requirement.

 The California Supreme Court denied review and Lange then filed a petition for a writ of certiorari to the U.S. Supreme Court.